Quantile Residual Lifetime Regression for Multivariate Failure Time Data: Abstract

 \section{Abstract}

 The quantile residual lifetime (QRL) regression is an attractive tool for assessing covariate effects on the distribution of residual life expectancy, which is often of interest in clinical studies.
-When the study subjects are exposed to multiple events of interest, the failure times observed for the same subject are potentially correlated.
-To address such correlation in assessing the covariate effects on QRL, we propose a marginal semiparametric QRL regression model for multivariate failure time data.
-Our new proposal facilitates estimation of the model parameters using unbiased estimating equations and results in estimators, which are shown to be consistent and asymptotically normal.
-To overcome additional challenges in inference, we provide three methods for variance estimation based on resampling techniques and a sandwich estimator, and further develop a Wald-type test statistic for inference.
-The simulation studies and a real data analysis offer evidence of the satisfactory performance of the proposed method.
+When study subjects may experience multiple events of interest, the resulting failure times for the same subject are likely to be correlated.
+To accommodate such correlation in assessing the covariate effects on QRL, we propose a marginal semiparametric QRL regression model for multivariate failure time data.
+Our proposal facilitates parameter estimation using unbiased estimating equations, yielding estimators that are consistent and asymptotically normal.
+To address additional challenges in inference, we develop three approaches for variance estimation based on resampling techniques and a sandwich estimator, and further construct a Wald-type test statistic for hypothesis testing.
+The simulation studies and an application to real data offer evidence of the satisfactory performance and practical utility of the proposed method.studies and a real data analysis offer evidence of the satisfactory performance of the proposed method.

 \textbf{Key words:} Multivariate failure times; quantile residual lifetime; inverse probability of censoring weighting; perturbation resampling; sandwich estimator.